 Brew some tea and leave it to cool down to room temperature.
 You don’t want the tea too strong – just make it the strength that you’d like to drink.
 Once the tea has come to room temperature, mix it with olive oil, honey, 1 tablespoon of lemon juice and the zest of half a lemon.
 Season with salt and pepper.

 Pour the salad dressing on the spinach, courgette ribbons and dill, and toss well to cover!
 This salad makes a wonderful healthy side dish!

 Yes, we love this salad with griddled courgette too!
 Or you can fry rounds of courgette in a hot pan to char them slightly!
 Don’t overcook the courgette though.
 You want it to retain some crunch for the best results!
 We also recommend cooling the cooked courgette before mixing it with spinach, otherwise, your spinach will wilt.

 Mint, parsley, basil and fresh thyme all go very well with courgette!

-If you don’t fancy a slightly unconventional Earl Grey tea Salad Dressing, try it with a simple lemon dressing: mix 2 tbsp of extra virgin olive oil, 2 tbsp of lemon juice, 1/2 tsp of honey and some seasoning, and pour it all over the salad.
+If you don’t fancy a slightly unconventional Earl Grey tea Salad Dressing, try it with a simple lemon dressing: mix 2 tablespoon of extra virgin olive oil, 2 tablespoon of lemon juice, ½ teaspoon of honey and some seasoning, and pour it all over the salad.

 What to Serve Courgette Ribbon Salad With?